temporalio/dashboards/README.md

 1. Adjust the name and folder if you need to.
 1. Click the "Import" button.
 1. Grafana should save the dashboard and redirect browser to it.

+### Default Prometheus datasource
+By default, the grafana datasource points to the Prometheus-linux source in the [Prometheus datasource configuration](../datasources/prometheus.yml)
+For MacOS users, set `isDefault` to True for `Prometheus-Darwin` and False for the other sources to make the default dashboards work out of the box.

 ## Learn more